MrBunsy/container/README.md

 as well as some supplemental architectural features, such as windows and interior walls.

+## MrBunsy's Fork

+Attempting to use this to 3D print ISO containers for my OO gauge container wagon.
+I've added optional screwholes in the base and will be attempting to improve the style of the door.

 ## Prerequisites

 This should work with any recent version of